You know those slam-dunk recipes – the ones that are super easy, a little unusual, and that everyone raves about? This is one of those!

 - ½ teaspoon dried sage or poultry seasoning

 - 2+ cups cubed cooked turkey (or chicken) breast

 - 1 package (8 or 10-oz) frozen chopped spinach

 In a large saucepan or Dutch oven over medium heat, add butter and onions and sauté until translucent (about 10 minutes).

 Stir in flour and curry powder and cook 2 to 3 minutes.

-Add broth, potatoes, carrots, celery, parsley, sage/poultry seasoning and turkey/chicken and bring to boil.
+Add broth, riced cauliflower (no need to thaw) or potato, carrots, celery, parsley, sage/poultry seasoning and turkey/chicken and bring to boil.

 Reduce heat to low, cover and simmer 10 minutes or until vegetables are tender.
-Add half-and-half, spinach, salt and pepper.
+Stir in half-and-half, spinach, salt and pepper.

 Cover and continue simmering until heated through, about 7 minutes.
 Taste and add a little more salt if necessary.
-Can be made a day ahead and/or kept warm in a slow-cooker, though the spinach will lose some of its vibrancy.
+Can be made a day ahead and/or kept warm in a slow-cooker, and while the flavors meld and get even better, the spinach will lose some of its vibrancy.
 (Not a big deal!)